ondrejd/odwp-wc-child_price/README.md

 This repository contains some small [WordPress][1]+[WooCommerce][2] plugins of mine.
 Each plugin consits from just one _PHP_ source file.

 ## Plugins list
+Plugins self are located in `plugins` directory but can be also downloaded on [plugin's Releases page][3].
 + `odwp-wc-krx_child_price.php` - adds new child price ([screenshots](#child-price-plugin)),
 + `odwp-wc-krx_custom_fields_1.php` - adds new set of custom fields of [WooCommerce][2] products ([screenshot](#custom-user-fields-1)),
 + `odwp-wc-krx_custom_fields_2.php` - adds new set of custom fields of [WooCommerce][2] products ([screenshot](#custom-user-fields-2)).